ideoforms/pylive/README.md

 # PyLive

-**NOTE: pylive has now been updated to to interface exclusively with [AbletonOSC](https://github.com/ideoforms/AbletonOSC) for Live 11 support.
-Legacy LiveOSC is no longer supported beyond [v0.2.2](https://github.com/ideoforms/pylive/releases/tag/v0.2.2).**

 PyLive is a framework for querying and controlling Ableton Live from a standalone Python script, mediated via Open Sound Control.
 It is effectively an interface to the Live Control Surfaces paradigm, which means it can do anything that a hardware control surface can do, including:

  - query and modify global parameters such as tempo, volume, pan, quantize, arrangement time